Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 	- `Help Llama` Gives Llama an option to take half a duration from the maximum time of any punishment.
 He can reserve these.
 Two Help Llamas will remove 1 punishment entirely.
 Rules for this vary.
 Llama usually only ever uses these for Wheel punishments.
 Llama rarely, if ever, uses them for the Separate punishments.

 - **Time/Sum Options**
-	- `Shame Cap
+	- `Shame Cap`
-		- Shame Cap is a IRL Llama hat that looks like a Camel and an editted ingame item with negative stats.
+		- Shame Cap is a IRL Llama hat that looks like a Camel and an edited ingame item with negative stats.
 The Shame Cap takes away Run/Walk, Cast Rate, Vitality, All Resistances, and Light Radius.
 It gives Energy.
 		- `Wear Shame Cap` From dollar donations, which includes subscriptions, Llama is forced to wear the Shame Cap for 10 minutes once the bar is filled.
 If the Shame Cap is already on, the timer is increased by 10 minutes.
 		- `Upgrade Shame Cap` From bit donations, all stats present on the Shame Cap get increased once the bar is filled.
 More are added eventually.
 	- `Negative Split on Timer` If Llama gets a negative split on a timer (Red in color) in comparison to the previous MvS character run, Llama must do 20 situps and pushups.